devstress/FLINK.NET/docs/wiki/System-Design-Overview.md

 # System Design Overview

 Flink.NET is architected as a distributed stream processing system designed for scalability, fault tolerance, and exactly-once processing semantics.
-It draws inspiration from FlinkDotnet's robust architecture, adapting its core components to the .NET ecosystem and a Kubernetes-native deployment model.
+It draws inspiration from Apache Flink's robust architecture, adapting its core components to the .NET ecosystem and a Kubernetes-native deployment model.

 ## Key Architectural Components